Pagnarith-Pit/PhD-Thesis-/Chapter2/README.md

 * Enabling uses: where AI introduces fundamentally new learning opportunities or transforms how tasks are approached.

 SAMR is therefore uniquely suited to evaluating whether AI enhances education in a pedagogically meaningful way or merely accelerates or outsources existing tasks.
 This distinction is especially relevant given current debates on academic integrity, cognitive offloading, and the risk of over-reliance on AI.

+We explicitly use SAMR as "sensitising framework".
+A sensitising concept helps you notice relevant things without determining what the data must be.
+This means that SAMR is used to guide question creation, but then analysis are performed inductively without forcing data into a predefined model.
+After themes emerge, we then apply SAMR deductively for final interpreation.

+### Justification for Exploratory Design

+Mixed-methods research has been widely adopted in educational technology studies when the aim is to understand both the complexity of human behaviours and the general prevalence of patterns (Creswell & Plano Clark, 2017).
+Because generative AI is a novel and rapidly evolving tool, student usage has not yet stabilised into predictable or well-defined patterns.
+Consequently, qualitative inquiry is essential to uncover behaviours, use cases, and perceptions that existing theories or surveys might overlook.

+The two phases of this study are designed to function as an integrated exploratory–confirmatory sequence, where qualitative insights from Phase 1 directly inform and structure the quantitative investigation in Phase 2.
+Phase 1 generates conceptual categories of AI usage through semi-structured interviews, allowing students to describe their behaviours, strategies, and perceptions in their own words.
+These emergent themes are interpreted through the SAMR framework, which sensitises the analysis to distinctions between uses that enable new learning practices (Modification/Redefinition) and those that ease existing tasks (Substitution/Augmentation).
+This approach ensures that the qualitative exploration remains inductive, capturing the full range of student experiences, while also producing theoretically meaningful categories that can guide further measurement.

+Phase 2 translates these Phase 1 themes into quantifiable constructs within a large-scale survey.
+Each usage category identified qualitatively becomes a survey item or cluster of items, allowing measurement of its prevalence, frequency, and perceived impact across a broad and diverse student population.
+SAMR-aligned enabling and easing distinctions inform the coding of these survey responses, providing a consistent lens for interpreting which behaviours represent pedagogically significant transformation versus efficiency-focused convenience.
+By operationalising qualitative findings in this way, Phase 2 serves as a validation and generalisation step, testing whether patterns observed in the exploratory sample are evident at scale.

+Finally, qualitative and quantitative results are integrated through a joint inferential framework.
+Convergence is assessed where Phase 2 data support Phase 1 themes, demonstrating stability and generalisability of usage patterns.
+Complementarity is established where qualitative insights explain the mechanisms behind quantitative trends—for example, how specific enabling uses contribute to self-reported understanding or engagement.
+Divergence is examined where Phase 2 outcomes differ from Phase 1 expectations, highlighting areas where emergent behaviours may not translate into measurable learning outcomes.
+Together, this analytical integration ensures coherence across the study, linking theory, empirical observation, and interpretation, and providing a comprehensive understanding of how generative AI reshapes students’ learning practices in higher education.

+In the section below, we provide the design of each phase of study in more detail.

 ## Qualitative Study (Phase 1)
 The initial qualitative phase aims to identify the actual ways students integrate generative AI into their everyday coursework.
 The objective is to generate categories of usage, explore their underlying motivations, and understand whether students experience these practices as transformative or merely convenient.